ENGLISH STONECROP

 6th July 2007, Cathedral Cave, Little Langdale Valley, Cumbria.
 Photo: © RWD

-Growing amongst rock and Star Moss
+Growing amongst rocks and Star Moss.

 6th July 2007, Cathedral Cave, Little Langdale Valley, Cumbria.
 Photo: © RWD